ComposableFi/composable/code/xcvm/SPEC.md

 ## NFTs

-The design specification currently does not hold NFTs into account.
+The design specification currently does not take NFTs into account.
 We have chosen to not (yet) specify NFTs as part of `Assets` due to the complexity of owning and value accruing NFTs.
 We do however intend to update the specification once the approach has been finalized.

 ## Examples